-I hope you'll watch the recording — I think there important lessons here that might inspire improvement in other parts of healthcare, and beyond!Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
-If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
+I hope you'll watch the recording — I think there important lessons here that might inspire improvement in other parts of healthcare, and beyond!What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.

 - Highlights from GE CEO Larry Culp's Remarks at the AME Conference in Dallas - November 27, 2022